VIII. Undergraduate Grades

 4. If capricious grading is substantiated by the ad hoc review group, the student shall be assigned a grade consistent with the stated grading criteria.
 A report of the ad hoc review group, with the student's semester grade, shall be forwarded by the department chairperson to the Office of the Registrar.

 5. Should there be an allegation that the capricious grading was based upon the student’s race, color, ancestry, religion, sex, gender expression, gender identity, sexual orientation, national origin, age, disability or protected veterans status, the appeal shall meet the requirements of section 3d and may be received by the departmental chair, the college dean or the university provost.
-The allegation shall be referred to a joint investigatory team comprised of two members of the faculty appointed by the dean of the college (or the dean’s designated representative) or, if the dean is the instructor of the course, by the university provost (or the university provost’s representative), and one member of the university staff who has received training relating to investigating allegations of discrimination, appointed by the chief student affairs officer (or the chief student affairs officer’s designated representative).
+The allegation shall be referred to a joint investigatory team comprised of two members of the faculty appointed by the dean of the college (or the dean’s designated representative) or, if the dean is the instructor of the course, by the university provost (or the university provost’s representative), and one member of the university staff who has received training relating to investigating allegations of discrimination, appointed by the chief student success officer (or the chief student success officer’s designated representative).

 a.
 The joint investigatory team shall conduct a thorough, reliable and impartial inquiry and shall issue a report that will address each allegation made by the student.